 The Freedom of Information Act 2000 (FoIA) reflects the government’s commitment to promote greater openness by public authorities.
 The purpose of the FoIA is to ensure that all public authorities, including the NHS are open and transparent, ensuring that more information about them is made readily available.
-To this end, the FoIA provides for public access to information held by public authorities.
-This is achieved in two ways.
-The requirement for every public authority to adopt and maintain a publication scheme
+To this end, the FoIA provides for public access to information held by public authorities (not personal information such as medical records).

 For your request to be dealt with according to the Freedom of Information Act (FoIA), you must: